fregante/webext-detect/readme.md

 #### isFirefox()
 #### isSafari()

-Return a `boolean` if it matches the current browser.
+Returns a `boolean` if it matches the current browser.
 They are loose detections based on the user agent that are useful when developing Web Extensions.

+#### getContextName()

+Returns the first matching context among those defined in `index.ts`, depending on the current context:

+- 'contentScript'
+- 'backgroundPage'
+- 'options'
+- 'devToolsPage'
+- 'extension'
+- 'web'
+- 'unknown'

 ## Testing